Introduction

 Transplant: Imagine a hypothetical scenario in which there are five patients, each of whom will soon die unless they receive an appropriate transplanted organ—a heart, two kidneys, a liver, and lungs.
 A healthy patient, Chuck, comes into the hospital for a routine check-up and the doctor finds that Chuck is a perfect match as a donor for all five patients.
 Should the doctor kill Chuck and use his organs to save the five others?

 At first glance, it seems that utilitarianism has to answer the question with “Yes, the doctor should kill Chuck”.
-It’s better that five people survive than that only one does (all else equal).
+It’s better that five people survive than only one (all else equal).
 But on commonsense morality and virtually every other moral theory, the answer is “No, do not kill Chuck”.
 Killing Chuck would be widely regarded as morally monstrous.
 Utilitarianism seems to be the rare exception that claims otherwise.
 This apparent implication is often taken to show that utilitarianism must be wrong.

 Proponents of utilitarianism might respond to this objection in four ways.
 We will go through them in turn.